-Fellowship placements generally begin in January.
+Fellowship placements generally begin no later than January 31.
 During these assignments, fellows are full-time, contributing participants in the policy process with members of Congress, a congressional committee, or in the executive branch.
 Solely under the supervision of the office in which they are placed, fellows typically will:

-- Help develop legislative or regulatory proposals; - Organize hearings, briefings, and stakeholder meetings; - Meet with constituents; - Brief legislators or senior administration officials on a range of health issues; and - Provide staff support for House-Senate conferences.
+- Help develop legislative or regulatory proposals; - · Organize hearings, briefings, and stakeholder meetings; - Meet with constituents; - · Brief legislators or senior administration officials on a range of health issues; and - Provide staff support for House-Senate conferences.

-Fellowship assignments are supplemented throughout the year by seminars and group discussions on contemporary federal policy topics, as well as media/strategic communication training and leadership development activities.
+Fellowship assignments are supplemented throughout the year by nonpartisan seminars and group discussions on contemporary federal policy topics, as well as media/strategic communications training and leadership development activities.
 Fellows are asked to prepare a formal presentation on a health policy issue with which they have been engaged.
-Fellows also take part in meetings of the NAM and other health policy organizations, as well as in cultural and social functions.
+Fellows also take part in NAM meetings and other health policy organizations, as well as in cultural and social functions.

-Fellows may request approval from the national program office (NPO) at the NAM to extend the Washington stay past the 12-month fellowship period of September to August through the legislative session, or until December 31, 2020.
-A fellow may carry out additional activities with the support of any remaining funds until August 31, 2021, subject to review and approval of those activities by the NPO and RWJF.
+Fellows may request approval from the national program office (NPO) at the NAM to extend the Washington stay past the 12-month residential period of September 1, 2021, to August 31, 2022, through the legislative session or until December 31, 2022.
+A fellow may carry out additional activities with the support of any remaining funds until August 31, 2023, subject to review and approval of those activities by the NPO and RWJF.